 - Cracraft, James.
 The Petrine Revolution in Russian Imagery, Chicago and London, 1997: no. 1, repro.

-- Kirsh, Andrea, and Levenson, Rustin S. Seeing Through Paintings: Physical Examination in Art Historical Studies.
-Physical Examination in Art Historical Studies, vol. 1.
+- Kirsh, Andrea, and Rustin S. Levenson.
+Seeing Through Paintings: Physical Examination in Art Historical Studies.
+Materials and Meaning in the Fine Arts 1.
 New Haven, 2000: 179-180, fig. 188.

 - Hand, John Oliver.
 National Gallery of Art: Master Paintings from the Collection.
 Washington and New York, 2004: 4-5, no. 1, color repro.

 - Harris, Neil.
 Capital Culture: J. Carter Brown, the National Gallery of Art, and the Reinvention of the Museum Experience.
-Chicago, 2013: 246, 250.
+Chicago and London, 2013: 246, 250.